WildCodeSchool/cdajs-2405-projet-flowee/README.md

 ⚠️ Dependencies are automatically installed via the Dockerfiles.

+🛠 Environment Variables
+DB_SUPERUSER, DB_SUPERUSER_PASSWORD: the PostgreSQL superadmin (default: postgres)

+DB_USER, DB_PASSWORD: the application user created by the init-db-user script

+DB_NAME: name of the database used

+💡 The superadmin is only used to create the application user and initialize the database.
+Afterwards, only DB_USER is used.

 ## 🏗️ Architecture

 Flowee est conçu selon une architecture 3-tiers moderne et modulaire :